jtkaufman737/databae/README.md

 And the font
   - lobster

 Although it won't run with the Vue dev server, you can put those files as html images with any css library dependencies under src/brainstorm with a .html extension, and I will take a look at them.
 Any that appear to be serious attempts will get a PR for hacktoberfest.
-Please name files FirstnameLastname.html
+Please name files FirstnameLastname.html.
+Please take a screenshot also of how the mockup looked on your device, and save that as FirstnameLastname.png

 If for any reason you feel like exploring a Vue project in the getting-started stage, you can actually run it with the steps below.